Debt Consolidation Calculator

-Should you consolidate debt?
+Introduction: should you consolidate your debt?

 Debt consolidation means replacing multiple balances (credit cards, personal loans, medical financing, etc.) with one new loan.
 The main promise is simplicity (one payment) and—if your new APR is meaningfully lower—potential savings in monthly payment, total interest, or both.
 But consolidation can also increase total cost when the new term is longer, when fees are added, or when the new APR isn’t actually lower.
+A pitch that leads with "one low monthly payment" is really selling cash flow, not savings, and the two are not the same thing.

 - Your current plan: up to three existing debts, each with its own balance, APR, and years remaining.